MicrosoftDocs/azure-docs/articles/azure-arc/data/reserved-capacity-overview.md

 For more information about how enterprise customers and pay-as-you-go customers are charged for reservation purchases, see [Understand Azure reservation usage for your Enterprise enrollment](../../cost-management-billing/reservations/understand-reserved-instance-usage-ea.md) and [Understand Azure reservation usage for your Pay-As-You-Go subscription](../../cost-management-billing/reservations/understand-reserved-instance-usage.md).

-> [!NOTE]
-> Purchasing reserved capacity does not pre-allocate or reserve specific infrastructure resources (virtual machines or nodes) for your use.

 ## Determine correct size before purchase

-The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed database or managed instance within a specific region and using the same performance tier and hardware generation.
+The size of reservation should be based on the total amount of compute resources measured in vCores used by the existing or soon-to-be-deployed managed instances within a specific region reservation scope.

-For example, **REPLACE EXAMPLE** let's suppose that you are running one general purpose, Gen5 – 16 vCore elastic pool and two business critical Gen5 – 4 vCore single databases.
-Further, let's supposed that you plan to deploy within the next month an additional general purpose Gen5 – 16 vCore elastic pool and one business critical Gen5 – 32 vCore elastic pool.
+For example, you run one general purpose, 16 vCore managed instance.
+Further, you plan to deploy within the next month an additional general purpose 16 vCore managed instance and one business critical 32 - vCore.
 Also, let's suppose that you know that you will need these resources for at least 1 year.
-In this case, you should purchase a 32 (2x16) vCores 1-year reservation for single database/elastic pool general purpose - Gen5 and a 40 (2x4 + 32) vCore 1-year reservation for single database/elastic pool business critical - Gen5.
+In this case, you should purchase a 32 (2x16) vCores 1-year reservation for general purpose managed instance and 48 ( 2x8 + 32 ) vCore 1 year reservation for business critical.

+* **Current**: 1 general purpose, 16 vCore managed instance

+* **In the next year you will add**:
+  - 1 additional general purpose, 16 vCore managed instance
+  - 1 additional business critical, 32 vCore managed instance

+* **Purchase a reservations for:
+  - 32 (2x16) vCore 1-year reservation for general purpose managed instance
+  - 48 (2x8 + 32) vCore 1 year reservation for business critical managed instance

 ## Buy reserved capacity

-**HOW ARE STEPS DIFFERENT FOR AZURE ARC MI**

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services** > **Reservations**.
-3. Select **Add** and then in the **Purchase Reservations** pane, select **SQL Database** to purchase a new reservation for SQL Database.
+3. Select **Add** and then in the **Purchase Reservations** pane, select **SQL Managed Instance** to purchase a new reservation for Azure Arc-enabled SQL Managed Instance.
 4. Fill in the required fields.
-Existing databases in SQL Database and SQL Managed Instance that match the attributes you select qualify to get the reserved capacity discount.
+Existing SQL Managed Instance resources that match the attributes you select qualify to get the reserved capacity discount.
 The actual number of databases or managed instances that get the discount depends on the scope and quantity selected.

     The following table describes required fields.